The First World War Diaries of Sister Edith Appleton RRC OBE

 – an illustrated presentation.

-Edie’s great nephew, Dick Robinson, will give the talk with extracts from the diaries read by his wife, Lisa.
+This is a joint presentation by Dick and Lisa Robinson.
+Extracts from the diaries will be read by Lisa and Dick will tell his great aunt’s story.
 Over 70 images are included and these will be projected from a PowerPoint presentation.
-Ideally we need a projector available and a screen on which to show the images.
+We need a digital projector to be provided at the venue and a screen on which to show the images.

-Below is a brief outline of the presentation available.
-It is designed to last about 45 minutes to an hour but can be adjusted to suit the needs of your organisation.
-If you are interested in having us come and talk, email Dick at firstname.lastname@example.org and if you need a paragraph or two for publicity purposes let me know.
+Below is a brief outline of the presentation.
+It lasts about 45 minutes to an hour but can be adjusted to suit the needs of your organisation.
+If you are interested in our presentation, email Dick at firstname.lastname@example.org.

 Edith Elizabeth Appleton was born in Deal, Kent where her father, Edward, was a Trinity Pilot.
 She trained at St Bartholomew’s Hospital in London and, following the declaration of war in 1914, she served as a Sister in Queen Alexandra’s Imperial Military Nursing Service Reserve in Northern France throughout the Great War.
 Often working near the front line and under fire, she wrote an amazing daily journal.

 The presentation begins with Edie’s perilous journey across the Channel, covers her time at Casualty Clearing Stations near the Front as well as periods in Hospitals on the Normandy coast.
 Her diary ends after the Armistice with her in charge of an ambulance train going into Germany to bring back the wounded of many nations.